tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

    - Meetings involve discussions which don't always lead to conclusion
 - Information overload
    - Amount of mails accumulate causing trouble to filter
-   - Broadcasting due to unknown reciever
+   - Broadcasting due to unknown receiver
 - LN integration
    - Communication between departments hard as lines are separated
    - Information flies by and they are dependent on teams